Finding the Market Focus

 While most of Profit Catalyst Alert stocks have little international exposure, the idea that investors must always be looking out toward future growth is important.
 As we enter the second half of 2016, valuations will start to emphasize growth in 2017 and even prospects for 2018.
 I’ll be on heightened watch for forward guidance from the companies I’ve recommended.

 It will be a busy season for sure.
-Below for subscribers I discuss a positive regulatory event for SolarEdge and dig into the possible cause for recent weakness in Vera Bradley.
+Below I discuss a positive regulatory event for SolarEdge and dig into the possible cause for recent weakness in Vera Bradley.
 During earnings season do not be surprised to see an update alert issued if significant news is reported on one of our stocks.
 These alerts will not always require trading action will keep you in the loop.